What are the hours of operation for Water Resources?

 What is a General Permit?

-General permits have been adopted to expedite the processing of applications for certain Class III dams (General Permit Nos.
-98-01 and 02-01)) and for parallel shoreline protection projects in Lake Michigan (General Permit No. 1-LM).
+General permits have been adopted to expedite the processing of applications for parallel shoreline protection projects in Lake Michigan (General Permit No. 1-LM).
 Contrary to statewide permits and Regional Permit No. 3, a permit application must be submitted to the appropriate OWR office along with all additional information required to show compliance with the particular general permit.
 Construction should not be started on the project until written confirmation of compliance with the permit has been provided by the Office of Water Resources.

 What is the Delegation Program?